Go Back

 • Prepare your ingredients:

 Cut the pork ribs into bite-sized pieces and set aside.
 Bruise the lemongrass by lightly smashing it with the back of a knife to release its flavors.
 Tear the kaffir lime leaves to enhance their fragrance.
 Slice the galangal, crush the garlic, and slice the shallots.
-These aromatic ingredients will form the flavor base of your soup.

 • Boil the Pork Ribs